-MESSENGER to Enter Mercury's Orbit to Answer Questions about the Planet
+MESSENGER to Enter Mercury's Orbit to Find Clues to the Mysteries of the Planet

 Mercury mission coincides with journey of New Horizons as it crosses the orbit of Uranus